Main Rivers

 If you are unsure who the water company in your area is, please visit the Water UK ‘Find Your Supplier’ webpage and postcode search at the link below.

-IDBs are independent public bodies that are responsible for land drainage and flood risk management on ordinary watercourses within their defined area or ‘drainage district’.
+Internal Drainage Boards (IDBs) are independent public bodies responsible for land drainage and flood risk management from ordinary watercourses within their defined area or ‘drainage district’.